Fork me on GitHub

 Running TestNG and JUnit Tests

-TestNG 6.5.1 and higher provides support to run TestNG and JUnit 4.x in current Maven project.
-All you need is to introduce TestNG and JUnit dependency in POM.
+To run TestNG and JUnit 4.x in the current Maven project, you need both TestNG and JUnit dependencies in the POM:

 <dependencies>